 Islam recognizes many of the Jewish and Christian prophets, including Abraham, Moses and Jesus (although they consider Him to be a prophet and not the Son of God).

 Many non-Muslims mistakenly believe that Muhammad is the equivalent of Jesus in the Islamic faith, but it is the Koran that stands in the same central position in Islam as Jesus does in Christianity.
 According to Muslim beliefs, Muhammad himself is not divine, but a prophet chosen by God to deliver His message and an example of piety.

 “People of the Book”

 The relationship Muslims have with Jews and Christians is rocky.
 While some Muslims state that Jews and Christians are specifically protected in the Koran as “People of the Book,” others—especially those of militant factions—consider Jews and Christians to be infidels who must be destroyed so Islam will prevail over all religions.

 While Islamic legal tradition has generally upheld the rights of Jews and Christians to maintain their beliefs and practices within their communities in Islamic countries, no Muslim may convert to Judaism or Christianity without coming under the death penalty.

 Now that you understand the historical background that shows why three major religions claim Jerusalem as one of their holy places of worship, you need to understand how this dispute will be resolved.
-See our articles on “Middle East Conflict” and “Antichrist.”
+See our articles on “Middle East Conflict” and “Peace in the Middle East.”